-The aim of the inception phase is to provide an opportunity for the client and agency to discuss the scope and planned activities.
+The aim of the inception phase is to provide an opportunity for the client and Agency to discuss the scope and planned activities.
 It will comprise of the following activities:

-- Inception meeting between agency and CDRI - Discuss and agree city sampling criteria and typologies to be used to identify the cities that will be subject of this study - Discuss proposed methodology and assessment framework and confirm key research questions as detailed at the start of this section. - Discuss generic project stakeholders and engagement strategy - Understand and agree key resources that the city will need to supply for the assessment - Agree timeline, deliverables and quality assurance arrangements.
+- Inception meeting between Agency and CDRI - Discuss proposed methodology and assessment framework and confirm key research questions as detailed at the start of this section. - Discuss project stakeholders and engagement strategy - Understand and agree key resources that the city will need to supply for the assessment - Agree timeline, deliverables and quality assurance.

-Key outcome of this phase will be to agree the selection of cities for the study, the boundaries of the study and the research methodology as outlined in the successful proposal.
+Key outcome of this phase will be to agree the boundaries of the study and the research methodology as outlined in the successful proposal.

-Box 1: Potential areas for exploration of urban infrastructure resilience (indicative only)
+Box 1 : Potential areas for exploration of urban infrastructure resilience (indicative only)

-- Key urban infrastructure systems, their function and interdependencies - Major current/future hazards and threats to urban infrastructure systems, including existing exposure and vulnerability, potential impact of future climate change scenarios, and dependencies on other urban infrastructure systems. - Physical and operational resiliency measures in place (for each infrastructure sector/system and with respect to wider systems interdependencies). - Wider social, economic and environmental dependencies and interdependencies.
+- Key urban infrastructure systems, their function and interdependencies - Major current/future hazards and threats to Cuttack's infrastructure systems, including existing exposure and vulnerability, potential impact of future climate change scenarios, and dependencies on other urban infrastructure systems. - Physical and operational resiliency measures in place (for each infrastructure sector/system and with respect to wider systems interdependencies). - Wider social, economic and environmental dependencies and interdependencies.
 E.g. the cascading socio-economic impacts and/or resiliency of a city related to the failure of water service, energy provision etc. - City governance, finance and broader institutional arrangements which support or limit the level of resilience within city infrastructure systems (e.g. construction codes, emergency arrangements, coordination mechanisms, revenue streams etc).